waseemh/waseemh.github.io_F/_posts/2015-03-15-scalable-cluster-wideci-system-mesos-jenkins.md

 An in-depth technical specifications about Mesos in general, can be found in its research paper.

 In our specific scenario, there are two relevant frameworks to run on top of Mesos: Marathon and Jenkins-Mesos plugin.
+Marathon is "A cluster-wide init and control system for services".
+Mesos-wise, Marathon is a Mesos framework for long-running services.
+Unlike other application-specific frameworks, Marathon can schedule and launch tasks for any application service.
+Marathon provides high-available services by automatically responding to service failures and ensuring that services are always running (You can think of it as an "init.d" across the entire cluster).
+Moreover, multiple Marathon instances can be used to provide framework high-availability.